 Student majors increased from about 25 in 1969 to over 200 in the early and mid-1970s.

-Today the Department of Criminal Justice carries about 800 undergraduate majors, about 35 graduate students, and is the largest in Boise State’s new School of Public Service.
+Today the Criminal Justice Program has almost 500 undergraduate and graduate students, and is the largest in Boise State’s School of Public Service.